petrospe/restful11/README.md

 # Restful taskmanager app

 The main perpose is to administer tasks via calendar.
-Project contains two differrent objects, api and front-end.
+Project contains two differrent sections, api and front-end, into one application.
 The api and front-end render are based on Slim Framework.
 The front-end use the api for data manipulation.
-It has application error log system.
+It has also application error log system.
+The authentication is based on [jeremykentall/slim-auth]

+### Installation
+Fill out the file **settings.php** with the required variables.
+Run `composer update`.
+Create the db from file **schema.sql** at /lib/db and you are ready!
+Login with **admin admin** or **member member**

 ### Structure
 /api -> Contain the api which initialise the data routes.